NickGuerrero/cti-sys/README.md

 Everything should be handled by the Procfile, so look there if you need to modify runtime.

 #### Local Deployment
-1. Create a virtual environment and install the requirements.txt
+1. Create a virtual environment and install the uv.lock dependencies
 2. Make sure the environment variables are set
 3. You can run the application either through FastAPI directly, or with Gunicorn (Not Windows)
 ```